-trained on, translating the original language instructions into chat interactions with action tokens as specified in section III.
+We investigate the benefit of using LCB on the original Language Table benchmark.
+Here we apply our method using the same dataset that the original language table model was trained on, translating the original language instructions into chat interactions with action tokens as specified in section III.
 As shown in Table I, with the end to end optimization with the pretrained LLM, the success rate across the benchmark matches or exceeds the baseline Language Table approach.
 This signifies that LCB is able to seamlessly adapt a pretrained LLM and policy together.
-We suspect that this is due to the flexibility in the latent representation $z{<ACT>}$, allowed for by our approach.
+We suspect that this is due to the flexibility in the latent representation $z{ACT}$ , allowed for by our approach as well as additional capacity afforded my the language model.

-We next investigate more complex language tasks that require reasoning and planning capabilities.
+We next investigate more complex language tasks that

+require reasoning and planning capabilities.
 We collect a small dataset for each capability, training models to compare the following approaches:

 - LangTable: The original Language Table Policy, as provided by [9]. - LangTable + LLaVA (Frozen): The combination of the original policy and a non-fine-tuned LLaVA model interfacing through language.
 We prompt LLaVA to output language commands in the format and style as expected by LangTable. - LangTable + GPT-4V: The integration of LangTable with the state-of-the-art proprietary Vision Language Model (GPT-4V).
-In order to bootstap the spatial understanding of GPT-4V, we also incorporate the Set of Marker (SOM) [32] technique to enhance the GPT-4V's capability.
+In order to bootstrap the spatial understanding of GPT-4V, we also incorporate the Set of Marker (SOM) [33] technique to enhance the GPT-4V's capability.
 We further include multi-modal few show contexts including language explanation of the tasks and image examples.

-- LangTable + LLaVA (Fine-tuned): The original policy augmented by a LLaVA model that has been fine-tuned on the exact language needed for the action policy for the given task. - LCB: We take a pretrained LLaVA model and the pre-trained LangTable policy and apply LCB, learning a latent interface between the two on the respective instruction dataset.
+More details are provided in Appendix II. - LangTable + LLaVA (Fine-tuned): The original policy augmented by a LLaVA model that has been fine-tuned on the exact language needed for the action policy for the given task. - LCB: We take a pretrained LLaVA model and the pre-trained LangTable policy and apply LCB, learning a latent interface between the two on the respective instruction dataset.

 Results for long horizon performance are provided in Figure 4a.
-In this task, the agent is tasked with sorting blocks based on color into a specified location, requiring a long sequence of actions that require the agent to plan.
-We see that LCB exhibits an competency for handling such tasks, as indicated by the heightened success rates, improving on pure language interface baselines.
+In this task, the agent must sort blocks based on shape or color into a specified corner of the board, requiring a long sequence of actions from which the agent could greatly benefit through high-level planning.
+We see that LCB exhibits a competency for handling such tasks, as indicated by the heightened success rates, improving on pure language interface baselines.
 This is attributable to the method's ability to generate a coherent sequence of latent action embeddings that guide the policy through the task's duration, facilitating a more consistent and accurate alignment with the sequential nature of the task.
 During evaluation we run the higher level language model at a slower rate than the lower level policy, only updating the language models output every 40 environment steps.
 We find that this increases computational efficiency without compromising task performance suggesting the effectiveness of the model hierarchy.